matseda/radix-html-scenario1/README.md

 ## Deployment

-To depoly this app follow the steps described in the [Radix Wiki](https://radix-wiki.azurewebsites.net/doku.php/appdeveloper/gettingstarted)
+To deploy this app on the radix web console follow the steps described in the [Radix Wiki](https://radix-wiki.azurewebsites.net/doku.php/appdeveloper/gettingstarted)

 ## Built With
 * [Docker](https://docs.docker.com/) - Containerizing the app